 Gather all user manuals, warranties, and receipts you own in one single location.
 Go through the pile and ask yourself whether you still own the item.
 Let go of all the paper related to items you no longer own or are not sure you own.
 Then apply the process described above for the user manuals, warranties, and receipts.

 In terms of filing systems

-I personally file our paper in clear L-shaped plastic holder (as user manuals and warranties hardly come in a A4 size) that I insert into a Manila folder, itself stored into a magazine holder.
+I personally file our paper in a clear L-shaped plastic holder (as user manuals and warranties hardly come in an A4 size) that I insert into a Manila folder, itself stored in a magazine holder.

 DON’T MISS MY BLOG POSTS AND SPEAKING ENGAGEMENTS!
 SUBSCRIBE TO MY NEWSLETTER NOW!